yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

 <p>Hi there!
 My name is Ivana Demmel.
-I'm a dedicated yoga practitioner, a teacher with over 1000 hours of training and an ever-learning student.
-My teaching style draws on various influences from traditional to contemporary, finding inspiration in mindfulness meditation, anatomy, silence, movement and yoga of self-inquiry.
-I am accredited with the <a href="http://www.independentyoganetwork.org/">Independent Yoga Network</a> (500 IYN).</p>
+I'm a dedicated yoga practitioner, a teacher and an ever-learning student of yoga.
+I'm lucky to have had a chance to learn yoga in both East and West, discovering the beauty of humility, discipline and the intuitive approach from Hindu teachers, but also precision, anatomy and alignment from Western teachers.
+My teaching style draws on various influences from traditional to contemporary, finding inspiration in Yoga Sutras and Bhagavad Gita, mindfulness meditation, classical Indian dance, my passion for beauty, silence and movement.</p>

 <p class="centeredimage"><img src="../images/meditation_in_tall_grass.jpg" alt="Meditation in tall grass"></img></p>